-SEEK revenues account for another 34% of fund revenue and reflected a per pupil base revenue increase of \$19 in 2019 to the current \$4,000 per student.
-This is the first significant per pupil funding increase in 15 years.
+SEEK revenues account for another 34% of fund revenue at \$4,100 per student, same as last year.
+2019 saw the first significant per pupil funding increase in 15 years.
 However, the General Assembly reduced direct financial support for preschool, teacher professional development and instructional resources in 2019 and future years.
 Rising property values will add to local revenue streams but continue to reduce the state SEEK contribution.